 Do you always need to eat before an early morning run?

-First, consider the time and effort.
-For easy effort runs that last less than 60 minutes, you may not need to eat anything—your body has enough muscle glycogen (its preferred fuel source) stored to power you through, but you should focus on refueling afterward.
+What should I eat before a short morning run Health - Injuries that last less than 60 minutes, you may not need to eat anything—your body has enough muscle glycogen (its preferred fuel source) stored to power you through, but you should focus on refueling afterward.

 Runs lasting about 60 minutes or performed at a vigorous effort may require some extra fuel to keep you going.
 That said, everyone is different and multiple factors influence this.
 If you’re running out of energy before you finish your miles, you may need to adjust your fuel plan accordingly by either having a bigger meal before you head out or bringing some fuel with you.